 The RasPi's firmware, which we don't have the source code for is a sticking point of this platform.
 As has been mentioned previously, firmware blobs can potentially be doing anything and we wouldn't know unless the time was taken to reverse engineer them.
 The distributions of Linux and BSD that run on the RasPi seem to have a "whatever it takes" attitude toward getting the job done, and have incorporated code that loads the vendor-supplied firmware.
 This has caused several projects to flat out refuse to port their OSes to the RasPi.

 Another example of a commercial SoC is the Vortex86DX2, which is a 32-bit x86-compatible CPU that also incorporates USB, SATA, PCIe, Ethernet, JTAG, and several other peripherals and interfaces on a single chip.
 It runs at 800MHz and consumes only a hair over 2 watts of power.
 The downside is that it's closed source commercial product so you can't audit what might be going on inside the chip.
 Once again, if you bounce over to OpenCores' System On Chip page (note: that link goes to the projects page because there's no way to link to a specific category) you'll find a collection of open source SoC's that you can flash onto appropriate FPGAs and run with.
 I would also like to mention that a few hackers have re-implemented entire computers on single FPGAs, from the CPUs all the way to the graphics controllers and audio chipsets.
 Case in point the Suska, a stem-to-stern reimplementation of the Atari ST on a single chip.
 In 2012 the Open Source Hardware User Group of London held a seminar on how to implement an OpenRISC SoC on a £50 FPGA board, which demonstrates that doing so is entirely feasible for an emminently reasonable cost.
 There is also the ORPSoC (OpenRISC Reference Platform System on Chip), which combines an OpenRISC OR1200 CPU with a set of peripherals.
+Another option is the J-Core Open Processor, a BSD-licensed processor core and system-on-a-chip design that you can compile into a bitstream and flash into a relatively cheap FPGA; it's also been through at least one security audit.
 A potential risk to the project is incurred in the the FPGAs themselves; some of the more powerful units have lots of processing power on board that could potentially have been subverted somewhere along the line.
 Caveat hacker.

 The trusted and open computer we are hypothesizing is going to need some peripherals so we can interact with it.
 At a minimum, we need a display, a keyboard, probably a mouse, and storage (volatile and not).
 If you are able to build your own high-res display comparable to those commercially available these days, please post your instructions so I can mirror them.
 So far as I know at this moment in time, constructing a display from scratch is probably not feasible.
 Using a different kind of display, like an older television with an RF modulator is possible but you might not get very high resolution graphics out of it.
 Even the RasPi's composite video output tops out at 720x576 (on a PAL television), though its HDMI output is considerably better.
 People like graphics.
 Going the text-only via serial terminal route is possible but, let's face it, nobody's going to do it.
 Depending on how hardcore one is, repurposing displays that are sufficiently simple that the circuitry can be eyeballed to determine that it was probably not tampered with is a possibility.
 Salvaged laptop display panels, for example.
 However, just to get this show on the road we're going to use a commodity video display, USB keyboard and mouse.
 We're going to assume that you've located suitable physical RAM for the SoC or CPU that you've selected for the core of the trusted open computing stack.
 We'll need a graphics chipset of some kind to make this happen; our options range from high-res LCD controller to VGA display adapter to sourcing a discrete graphics chipset and intgrating it into our board.